 Overall, I was pretty impressed with the thoroughness of what was taught.
 We learned what brush to use with what product, how to play up our best facial features and correct any skin concerns with products and techniques.
 I loved the fact that we could try whatever we wanted.
 I chose to use the Naked II palette that I already owned because I wanted some suggestions on looks I could create with it that would change up how I normally use it (being the practical gal that I am!).

 When it was all said and done, I had on WAY much more makeup than I normally wear.
 It was kind of strange to look at myself!
-I knew going into it that Urban Decay’s signature looks were more full coverage/edgier than I like with my makeup, but it was fun to try something new.
-I was a bit overwhelmed with all the steps and products needed to create my “look,” and don’t think what was suggested whas practical for everyday wear.
+I knew going into it that Urban Decay's signature looks were more full coverage/edgier than I like with my makeup, but it was fun to try something new.
+I was a bit overwhelmed by all the steps and products needed to create my "look," and don't think what was suggested was practical for everyday wear.
 Overall, I think this is a fun brand to experiment if you want a glam/rocker look for a concert or fancy event.